-In 2020, our non-employee directors received cash and equity compensation in accordance with our non-employee director compensation structure.
+In 2022, our non-employee directors received cash and equity compensation in accordance with our non-employee director compensation structure.
 Directors who were also employed by the Company did not receive compensation for services as directors.
-We amended our compensation structure for all non-employee directors on March 27, 2020.
-We further amended our compensation structure for all non-employee directors on July 20, 2020 in order to provide for the compensation of the members of the Business Development Committee.
-During 2020, our compensation structure for all non-employee directors was as follows:
+During 2022, our compensation structure for all non-employee directors was as follows: